MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 1. In the *Background* code group, add a new action to the "EveryTick" condition.

-Note, "x" or "multiplication" is denoted by an "*" in code.
-So, 3x7 = 21, on a computer, would be written as 3*7 = 21
+Note, "x" or "multiplication" is denoted by an asterisk (\*) in code.
+So, 3x7 = 21, on a computer, would be written as 3\*7 = 21

 > Condition: EveryTick
 >
 > Action: Set FoodSprite.X to FoodSprite.X - SCROLLSPEED * dt
 <img width="615" alt="Screen Shot 2022-04-14 at 13 26 09" src="https://user-images.githubusercontent.com/101632496/163381747-d04e296d-1ffe-45de-9900-02bf9d9ec151.png">

 2. Now we have a problem.
 If we miss a piece of fruit, it will continue to float on forever outside of the layout.
 This will severly impact game performance over time.
 Let's make some code to destroy the fruit once it's off the layout.
-You'll notice the code is clearly borrowed from a different event...
+In the same background code group, You'll notice the code is clearly borrowed from a different event...

 > Condition: FoodSprite X <50
 >